antononcube/HowToBeADataScientistImpostor-book/Part-5-Practical-know-how/Importance-of-variables-investigation-guide.md

 *Mathematica*'s versions 10.0 and later have the function [`Classify`](http://reference.wolfram.com/language/ref/Classify.html) that generates classification functions over a variety of data sets.
 The classifiers in the blog post \[[2](https://mathematicaforprediction.wordpress.com/2014/03/30/classification-and-association-rules-for-census-income-data/)\] were developed before the introduction of `Classify` in *Mathematica*.
 This document discusses code, \[[8](https://github.com/antononcube/MathematicaForPrediction/blob/master/VariableImportanceByClassifiers.m)\], and applications based on `Classify` and related functions for data partitioning and classifier function querying or invocation.

 **Remark:** It should be pointed out that the considered datasets ("Titanic" and "Mushroom") are relatively small and give nice and clean results.
 Real applications of the described procedures might require preliminary (extensive) data cleaning and normalization before obtaining good classification and variable importance results.

-This document has a version number associated with it since it is available at [MathematicaForPrediction at GitHub](https://github.com/antononcube/MathematicaForPrediction) and I plan to update and extend it.
-Another plan I have is to make a version of this document that includes commands in R, or it is entirely written with R and RStudio tools.

 ## Datasets